ieeemumsb/Console.log-Champions-/README.md

 ## 🎯 Summary

-Jarvis App combines real-time, AI-driven, and interactive experiences under one cohesive, Marvel-themed UI.
+InfinityWeb App combines real-time, AI-driven, and interactive experiences under one cohesive, Marvel-themed UI.
 Each module leverages modern web technology to provide dynamic, engaging, and technically robust functionality, perfect for hackathons, demos, or learning projects.

-Visual assets (screenshots and GIFs) give an instant feel of the cinematic and interactive experience.

----

-If you want, I can also add an “Installation Video GIF” at the top showing cloning, npm install, and dev server startup — that usually impresses judges at hackathons.

-Do you want me to do that?